-

 Business Applications allows users to group their Business Applications as Quick Access, giving them quick access to their prioritized Business Applications.

-The Quick Access option for a Business Application can be found in both the card/list view of the Business Application homepage and the context menu of the Business Application in the tree structure.
+The Quick Access option for a Business Application can be found in the card view of the Business Application homepage and the context menu of the Business Application in the tree structure.

 Access permissions

-- The access granted users are displayed in the Card view of the relevant Business Applications.
+The access granted to users is displayed in the Card view of the relevant Business Applications.